uuware/lupine.js/apps/doc/web/markdown/en/guide/started.md

 ### [📡 Full-Stack Development](../essentials/api)

 Integrated front-end and back-end design. `lupine.api` offers a minimalist way to define APIs that work seamlessly with the front-end, making full-stack development easier than ever.

+### 🤖 AI Assisted Development

+We provide a dedicated `AI_CONTEXT.md` file in the project root.
+When asking AI to write code for this project, please provide this file to the AI first.
+It contains critical rules (e.g., "No React Hooks") and design patterns unique to Lupine.js.

+#### Example Prompt

+> "Read `AI_CONTEXT.md` first.
+Create a 'User Profile' component that includes a standard settings list (Avatar, Name, Email) and a save button."